kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 You can create onboarding templates within the ***Templating Tool*** within **DNA Center**.
 Go to the ***Templating Tool*** to complete the next task.

 ### Step 1 - ***Create an Onboarding Template***
-Import an Onboarding Template in the Templating tool using the [JSON](./templates/Platinum_Onboarding_Template.json) file.
+Download and import an Onboarding Template in the Templating tool using the [JSON](./templates/Platinum_Onboarding_Template.json) file.
 If using DNAC prior release to 2.1.2.X then build the [Template](./templates/Platinum-Onboarding.txt) located within this lab.

 The Onboarding template has the minimal configuration to bring up device connectivity with DNAC.
 Below is for explanation purposes only.
 (Please Import the Template JSON above)